-Copyright © 2005-2013 TS Hawkins.
+Copyright © 2005-2017 TS Hawkins.
 All rights reserved.
 This includes but not limited to, adaptions, samples or other derivatives emanating from the poems or any other original material on this website, whether in print, film, music or any other media.
-No part of of this website may be reproduced in any form or by any means without written permission of TS Hawkins, which may be rescinded at any time.
+No part of of this website may be reproduced in any form or by any means without written permission of TS Hawkins and/or HawkEye Entertainment, page2stage LLC, which may be rescinded at any time.
 Short quotations from poems are permitted as long as there is a link back to this site [www.TSPoetics.com] provided and boldly visible with reference evidently made to this site, the author and original source.

 Monday, April 16, 2012

 "Seeking Silence" [excerpt] NYC performance